Vonage/vonage-php-sdk-core/README.md

 ```

 The Messages API Client has one method, `send()` where you can send any of the message types provided.
 So, to send this
-message, the following code will do that, assuming you have [already set up your Vonage client]():
+message, the following code will do that, assuming you have already set up your Vonage client correctly:

 ```php
 $client->messages()->send($whatsAppText);